 Moral of this story: LISTEN TO YOUR BODY and stop when it whispers or it will soon be screaming at you!

-Maybe in those situations, I need to set a timer and stop and take a break when it goes off.
+In those situations, I need to set a timer and stop, and take a break when it goes off.
 Pacing is a constant process that we need to pay attention to everyday.

 Be Kind To Yourself